-As networks scale in the number of devices to maintain, the is an operational burden to maintain local user accounts on every device also scales.
+As networks scale in the number of devices to maintain, there is an operational burden to maintain local user accounts on every device also scales.
 A centralized AAA service reduces operational tasks per device and provides an audit log of user access for security compliance and root-cause analysis.
-When AAA is enabled for access control, all management access to the network infrastructure devices (SSH and HTTPS) is controlled by AAA.
+When AAA is enabled for access control, it controls all management access to the network infrastructure devices (SSH and HTTPS).